 Take a tour of London, where you can choose from among famous landmarks to explore.

-Visit some of the most well-known cultural institutions, including the Solomon R. Guggenheim Museum in New York City, the Louvre Museum in Paris and the Anne Frank House in Amsterdam – the virtual reality tour of the Secret Annex offers a somber educational opportunity.
+Visit some of the most well-known cultural institutions, including the Louvre Museum in Paris and the Anne Frank House in Amsterdam – the virtual reality tour of the Secret Annex offers a somber educational opportunity.

 If you have kids with specific hobbies, options abound that cater to all types of interests.
 Budding astronauts can visit Virginia’s NASA Langley Research Center; adrenaline junkies can ride the rollercoasters virtually at Canada’s Wonderland amusement park; and Potterheads can explore the Harry Potter: A History of Magic exhibit that’s currently housed at the British Library.
 Pro tip: An inexpensive projector can help you make the most of your virtual adventures and costs far less than a plane ticket.